List of Chicago Fire characters: Sylvie Brett

 Brett is a small-Midwestern-town girl from Indiana, where she grew up in a farm with her parents and a little brother.
 She frequented the church and even sang in the choir.
 She reveals to Dawson that she was adopted and never knew her birth parents.
 In her first episode, she self-proclaims she is a "runaway bride" who goes "up I-65 to Chicago" to escape her ex-fiancée Harrison after their engagement fell apart.
 However, a few episodes later her husband to-be finds her working at 51 and comes to visit her.
 He apologizes in front of everyone for leaving her before their marriage, revealing that he's the one who had cold feet.
 Nonetheless, she gets back together with him briefly until she realizes he has a very overbearing nature.
 He psychologically tries to dominate her by telling her how she should feel and where she should work.
 She tells him she's happy in Chicago but he tells her she isn't.
 She breaks up with him again and he leaves.
-Initially she has difficulty adjusting to city life due to her naivete, as shown by the fact that she leaves cash out on the table with the windows open and rented an apartment in a neighborhood known for crime because the rent is cheap.
+Initially she has difficulty adjusting to city life due to her naivete, as shown by the fact that she leaves cash out on the table with the windows open and rents an apartment in a neighborhood known for crime because the rent is cheap.
 She also has a hard time handling some of the tough calls early on, but learns to deal with it and adapts quickly.
 She shares a new apartment with Gabby Dawson when the latter's relationship with Matthew Casey cools.
 Afterwards, she moves in with Cruz and Otis.